 People who are registered with a municipality and therefore in the Basisregistratie Personen – BRP (Personal Records Database (BRP) automatically receive an invitation to get vaccinated against coronavirus.
 If you are not registered in the BRP, but you are staying in the Netherlands temporarily, you can get vaccinated under certain conditions.

-Vaccination of people who are staying in the Netherlands temporarily who have a Dutch identity document and a citizen service number (BSN)
+Vaccination of people who are staying in the Netherlands temporarily and who have a Dutch identity document and a citizen service number (BSN)

 Dutch nationals who live abroad can be vaccinated in the Netherlands.
 You can go to a municipal health service (GGD) vaccination location without an appointment.

-Vaccination of people who are staying in the Netherlands for longer than 1 month and do not have a Dutch identity document or citizen service number (BSN)
+Vaccination of people who are staying in the Netherlands for longer than 1 month and who do not have a Dutch identity document or citizen service number (BSN)

 You are advised to register with your municipality so that you can be issued with a citizen service number (BSN).
 This will make it easier to get proof of vaccination later.
 If you are unable to register but you are staying in the Netherlands for more than 1 month and are aged 18 or over, you can go to a vaccination location without an appointment (Prikkenzonderafspraak.nl).

 Take your identity document from your country of origin with you to your appointment.
 And make sure you will be in the Netherlands long enough to be given a second dose, where applicable.

 Register in the RNI to receive a BSN